ruvaar/jobfair-challenge-2025/README.md

 ### Testing

+Every test file contains 3 rows.
+In the first row there is a number (bit) representing whether the test is solvable, in the second row number represent the initial board state and the third row contains final state of the board.

+In the directory `tests/public` there are 10 public tests.
+The first six tests (1-6) contain a solvable solution.
+The amount of steps to get to the final state increases with the test number.
+The last 4 tests (7-10) contain final states that are not reachable with the provided starting state.

 You can test your solution in `PegSolitaireValidation.java`.
 Simply write the name of your solver class and java fila in the variable `solverFileName`, put the file in the `solver` directory and run the program.
 The program will validate every move and display the time it took your solver to give a solution, including possible information about move validation.

 Tests can be adjusted/added.
-Simply edit or add a `.txt` file in the `tests/public` directory, where in the first row there is a number (bit) representing whether the test is solvable, in the second row number represent the initial board state and the third row contains final state of the board.
+Simply edit or add a `.txt` file in the `tests/public` directory.
 The program `PegSolitaireValidation.java` will automatically run all the tests in the directory.

 ### Solution submission